Workplace Stress - An Employer's Duties

 Larger employers should make sure that managers are trained to recognise the signs of stress and know how to respond, and that they conduct themselves in a way that minimises stress and promotes a happy working environment.
 Employers should be aware that they can be found vicariously liable for the actions of their employees in certain circumstances.

 An employer who is actively managing potential causes of work-related stress and preventing day-to-day pressures from becoming excessive is unlikely to be found in breach of their duty.
 The legal duty to carry out assessments so that risks posed by work-related stress can be managed means that it is important to examine your workplace to spot the signs of existing work-related stress and to identify any potential sources of stress that could put employees at risk.
 These assessments should be kept under regular review.
 Do you, for example, monitor employees' working hours to make sure they have appropriate rest breaks?
 Do sickness absence figures or staff turnover rates reveal a problem with high stress levels that should be tackled?
+Do members of staff feel under pressure to come to work when they should really be off sick?
 Do you have policies in place to identify and deal with any instances of bullying and harassment?

 Employers have a legal duty to consult with duly elected safety representatives of employees on health and safety matters, or with employees themselves where there are no formally elected representatives, and there is no exemption from this requirement for 'small' employers.
 However, you might also consider carrying out periodic employee satisfaction surveys seeking views on workplace morale and attitudes to stress, and asking for suggestions on ways of combating any problems.